ksamuk/pixy/README.md

 **Zenodo DOI for various versions of pixy**<br>
 Go to https://zenodo.org/badge/latestdoi/181987337 and find the DOI that matches the version used (the current version is shown first).

+## Supported Workflows and Datatypes

+Currently, pixy only supports computation using biallelic SNPs (and invariant sites) from diploid organisms.
+VCFs need to be compressed with bgzip and indexed with tabix.

 ## Documentation

 https://pixy.readthedocs.io/